-- 10.9.1 Prior to the Final Agreement, the Algonquins and Ontario will enter into discussions towards a protocol that would apply when a Burial Site is or has been discovered in the Settlement Area, other than on Federal Crown Land, but including on Provincial Crown Land, relating to: - (a) the possibility of notice in addition to any notice under the Funeral, Burial and Cremation Services Act, 2002; - (b) input from the Algonquins to the Registrar of Cemeteries and Crematoriums under the Funeral, Burial and Cremation Services Act, 2002, with respect to determinations of cultural affiliation and ancestry; - (c) the identification of the Algonquin Institution or Person who will act as representative of the human remains of the Burial Site where those remains have been determined to have close cultural affinity with the Algonquins; - (d) the rights and responsibilities of the Algonquins and Ontario with respect to the disposition of the human remains and Artifacts associated with the human remains; - (e) registration of a cemetery within the meaning of the Funeral, Burial and Cremation Services Act, 2002 established in the Settlement Area as a result of a Burial Site; - (f) the closing of an established cemetery within the meaning of the Funeral, Burial and Cremation Services Act, 2002 in the Settlement Area resulting from a Burial Site; and - (g) such other matters as the Algonquins and Ontario may agree.
+- Prior to the Final Agreement, the Algonquins and Ontario will enter into discussions towards a protocol that would apply when a Burial Site is or has been discovered on privately owned land or Provincial Crown Land in the Settlement Area, relating to: - (a) the possibility of notice in addition to any notice under the Funeral, Burial and Cremation Services Act; - (b) input from the Algonquins to the Registrar of Cemeteries and Crematoriums under the Funeral, Burial and Cremation Services Act, with respect to determinations of cultural affiliation and ancestry; - (c) the identification of the Algonquin Institution or Person who will act as representative of the human remains of the Burial Site where those remains have been determined to have close cultural affinity with the Algonquins; - (d) the rights and responsibilities of the Algonquins and Ontario with respect to the disposition of the human remains and Artifacts associated with the human remains; - (e) registration of a cemetery within the meaning of the Funeral, Burial and Cremation Services Act established in the Settlement Area as a result of a Burial Site: - (f) the closing of an established cemetery within the meaning of the Funeral, Burial and Cremation Services Act in the Settlement Area resulting from a Burial Site; and - (g) such other matters as the Algonquins and Ontario may agree.

-- 10.9.2 Any protocol developed under 10.9.1 will take into account traditional Algonquin burial practices and the principle that the human remains are to be treated with respect, that disturbance of the remains is to be minimized, and that the preference of the Algonquins is that the human remains be reinterred in the place of discovery or in another location selected by the Algonquins. - 10.9.3 The Final Agreement may contain one or more provisions based on any protocol negotiated under 10.9.1.
+- Any protocol developed under 10.9.1 will take into account traditional Algonquin burial practices and the principles that Algonquin Human Remains are to be treated with respect, that disturbance of the remains is to be minimized, and shall also take into account the preference of the Algonquins that the Algonquin Human Remains be reinterred in the place of discovery or in another location selected by the Algonquins. - 10.9.3 The Final Agreement may contain one or more provisions dealing with the subject-matters of 10.9.1.